mcneel/developer.rhino3d.com/_guide_topics/rhinoscript/primer-101/7-geometry.md

 sdk: ['RhinoScript']
 languages: ['VBScript']
 platforms: ['Windows']
-categories: ['RhinoScript Primer']
+categories: ['RhinoScript 101']
 origin:
 order: 18
 keywords: ['rhinoscript', 'vbscript', commands']
 layout: toc-guide-page
-guide_homepage: /guides/rhinoscript/primer-101/
+guide_homepage: guides/rhinoscript/primer-101/
 ---

 ## 7.1 The openNURBS™ kernel

 Now that you are familiar with the basics of scripting, it is time to start with the actual geometry part of RhinoScript.
 To keep things interesting we've used plenty of Rhino methods in examples before now, but that was all peanuts.
 Now you will embark upon that great journey which, if you survive, will turn you into a real 3D geek.

 As already mentioned in Chapter 3, Rhinoceros is build upon the openNURBS™ kernel which supplies the bulk of the geometry and file I/O functions.
 All plugins that deal with geometry tap into this rich resource and the RhinoScript plugin is no exception.
 Although Rhino is marketed as a "NURBS modeler for Windows", it does have a basic understanding of other types of geometry as well.
 Some of these are available to the general Rhino user, others are only available to programmers.
 As a RhinoScripter you will not be dealing directly with any openNURBS™ code since RhinoScript wraps it all up into an easy-to-swallow package.
 However, programmers need to have a much higher level of comprehension than users which is why we'll dig fairly deep.

 ## 7.2 Objects in Rhino

 All objects in Rhino are composed of a geometry part and an attribute part.
 There are quite a few different geometry types but the attributes always follow the same format.
 The attributes store information such as object name, colour, layer, isocurve density, linetype and so on and so forth.
 Not all attributes make sense for all geometry types, points for example do not use linetypes or materials but they are capable of storing this information nevertheless.
 Most attributes and properties are fairly straightforward and can be read and assigned to objects at will.

 <img src="{{ site.baseurl }}/images/primer-rhinoobjects.svg">{: .img-center  width="90%"}